MihaiBlebea/go-broadcast/blog/static/markdown/go_concurrent_quiz_game.md

 ```
 We are almost there...

+Let's take a look over what we added to the file.

+First we defined a variable `score` of type integer.
+Because we didn't assign any value to it at this point, it will take the default integer value, which is 0.

+Then, starting from line 14, we start looping over the questions in our quiz.

+First thing first, we will print a message to the user asking him the question.

+At line 18, we create a new Reader that get's the user's input from the console.
+It reads everything until it hits the "new line" character.

+If you compare the user answer at this point with the correct one from the quiz struct, you will always get a "Wrong" result.
+This is because the reader also includes the "new line" sign into the input.

+So at line 25, we trim those white spaces and new lines out of the user input.

+Next, we campare the answer with the correct one and print a message to the player. if correct, we also increment the score.

+Easy-peasy! 😃

 If you build this now, you can actually play a basic version of our quiz game.

-But we are not done with it.
+But we are not done with it...

 It's time to add the timeout feature. 😃

+## Timeout feature and stoping the game

 But first, let's explore how the Go routines work.